hulkund/hulkund.github.io/index.md

 ## Other
-In my free time, I enjoy spending my time outdoors hiking/biking/sailing/kayaking in the Pacific Northwest and (most recently) Scotland.
+In my free time, I enjoy spending my time outdoors hiking/biking/sailing/kayaking in the Pacific Northwest and (most recently) Utah.
 My other hobbies include painting, reading, and badminton.

 <!-- This is a [link](http://google.com).
 Something *italics* and something **bold**.